shkamiya/akorn/README.md

 </p>
   <h3 align="center"> <a href="https://arxiv.org/abs/2410.13821">arXiv</a> </h3>

-This page contains an initial env setup and code for the CLEVR-Tex experiments.
+This page contains the initial environment setup and code for the CLEVR-Tex experiments.
-- Code for other synthetic datasets (Tetrominoes, dSprits, CLEVR) is [here](xx)
+- Code for other synthetic datasets (Tetrominoes, dSprits, CLEVR) is [here](https://github.com/autonomousvision/akorn/blob/main/scripts/synths.md)

 ## Setup Conda env